 - Full-time program that begins in January – November 1st

-- Full-time program that begins in June – March 1st
+- MAT-Evening program that begins in August – June 1st

-Because applicants’ files are reviewed as they are completed, we encourage candidates to apply as soon as they are able.
-We will continue to accept quality candidates until the cohort is full.
-Once a cohort reaches its maximum, a waitlist will be created.
+Because applicants’ files are initially reviewed and sent to the College of Education for the interview as they are completed, we encourage candidates to apply as soon as they are able.
+Admission decisions will be made by the review committee on a monthly basis for candidates who have been interviewed.
+We will continue to accept quality candidates until the cohort or endorsement area is full.
+Once a cohort or endorsement reaches its maximum, a waitlist will be created.

 Admission Checklist for the Master of Arts in Teaching Program